-In the past 20 years, housing that is higher density than single-unit detached multiunit housing-has been developed in certain former office locations, including in cases when the Town Council has approved rezonings along with conditions of approval offered by the property owner (proffers)-that defined the redevelopment projects.
-These new units, which have all been either duplexes or townhomes, in various formats, have proven to be in high demand and have provided housing that would otherwise not be available in Vienna.
+In the past 20 years, multiunit housing has been developed in former office locations, including in cases when the Town Council has approved rezonings along with conditions of approval offered by the property owner (proffers) that defined the redevelopment projects.
+These new units, which have all been either duplexes or townhomes, have proven to be in high demand and have provided housing that would otherwise not be available in Vienna.